-2. Eachinvestor-owned electric utility in Southern California shall (i) prepare a fire-prevention plan, and (ii) file and serve a copy of its fire-prevention plan by December 31, 2012, via a Tier 1 compliance advice letter.
+2. Each investor-owned electric utility in Southern California shall (i) prepare a fire-prevention plan, and (ii) file and serve a copy of its fire-prevention plan by December 31, 2012, via a Tier 1 compliance advice letter.

-3. Eachinvestor-owned electric utility in Northern California shall take the following steps to determine the risk of catastrophic power-line fires in its service territory and prepare a fire-prevention plan, if necessary:
+3. Each investor-owned electric utility in Northern California shall take the following steps to determine the risk of catastrophic power-line fires in its service territory and prepare a fire-prevention plan, if necessary:

-i.
-Identify its overhead power-line facilities that are located in high fire-threat areas on the fire-threat maps adopted by today's decision.

-ii.
-Make a good-faith effort to obtain historical records of Red Flag Warnings issued by the National Weather Service that applied to areas occupied by facilities identified in the previous Item (i).

-iii.
-Make a good-faith effort to obtain historical wind records of Remote Automatic Weather Stations located within 25 miles of the facilities identified in Item (i).

-iv.
-Use the information from Items (ii) and (iii) to estimate how often, if ever, sustained winds3-second wind gusts occur during a Red Flag Warning that exceed the maximum working stress specified in General Order 95, Section IV, for facilities identified in Item (i).
+- i.
+Identify its overhead power-line facilities that are located in high fire-threat areas on the fire-threat maps adopted by today's decision. - ii.
+Make a good-faith effort to obtain historical records of Red Flag Warnings issued by the National Weather Service that applied to areas occupied by facilities identified in the previous Item (i). - iii.
+Make a good-faith effort to obtain historical wind records of Remote Automatic Weather Stations located within 25 miles of the facilities identified in Item (i). - iv.
+Use the information from Items (ii) and (iii) to estimate how often, if ever, 3-second wind gusts occur during a Red Flag Warning that exceed the maximum working stress specified in General Order 95, Section IV, for facilities identified in Item (i).

-v.
-Develop a fire-prevention plan if the utility determines, after completing the previously identified tasks, that it has overhead power-line facilities in a high fire-threat area where it is reasonably foreseeable that there will be sustained winds with a return interval of 100 years or less that exceed the probability of 3-second wind gusts exceeding the maximum working stressstresses for such facilities during a Red Flag Warning is 3% or more during a 50-year period.

-vi.
-File a Tier 1 compliance advice letter by December 31, 2012 that either (a) contains a copy of the fire-prevention plan, or (b) provides notice that a fire-prevention plan is not required by today's decision.
+- v.
+Develop a fire-prevention plan if the utility determines, after completing the previously identified tasks, that it has overhead power-line facilities in a high fire-threat area where it is reasonably foreseeable that the probability of 3-second wind gusts exceeding the maximum working stresses for such facilities during a Red Flag Warning is 3% or more during a 50-year period. - vi.
+File a Tier 1 compliance advice letter by December 31, 2012 that either(a) contains a copy of the fire-prevention plan, or (b) provides notice that a fire-prevention plan is not required by today's decision.

-4. The fire-prevention plans required by today's decision shall address situations where all three of the following conditions occur simultaneously: (i) sustained3-second wind speedsgusts exceed the structural or mechanical design standards for the affected overhead power-line facilities, (ii) the sustained windsthese 3-second gusts occur during a period of high fire danger, and (iii) the affected facilities are located in a high fire-threat area.
-For the purpose of this Ordering Paragraph, the following definitions apply: (a) sustained winds are the average of observed wind speeds over a two-minute period; (b) structural and mechanical design standards are the maximum working stresses set forth in Section IV of General Order 95; (cb) period of high fire danger is the period covered by a Red Flag Warning issued by the United States National Weather Service; and (dc) high fire-threat areas are areas designated as such on the fire-threat maps adopted by today's decision.
+4. The fire-prevention plans required by today's decision shall address situations where all three of the following conditions occur simultaneously: (i) 3-second wind gusts exceed the structural or mechanical design standards for the affected overhead power-line facilities, (ii) these 3-second gusts occur during a period of high fire danger, and (iii) the affected facilities are located in a high fire-threat area.
+For the purpose of this Ordering Paragraph, the following definitions apply: (a) structural and mechanical design standards are the maximum working stresses set forth in Section IV of General Order 95; (b) period of high fire danger is the period covered by a Red Flag Warning issued by the United States National Weather Service; and (c) high fire-threat areas are areas designated as such on the fire-threat maps adopted by today's decision.

-5. The fire-prevention plans required by today's decision shall specify (i) how the investor-owned electric utility will identify the occurrence of sustained winds3-second wind gusts that exceed the structural or mechanical design standards for overhead power-line facilities; and (ii) the countermeasures the utility will implement to mitigate the threat of power-line fire ignitions.
+5. The fire-prevention plans required by today's decision shall specify (i) how the investor-owned electric utility will identify the occurrence of 3-second wind gusts that exceed the structural or mechanical design standards for overhead power-line facilities; and (ii) the countermeasures the utility will implement to mitigate the threat of power-line fire ignitions.